"Just Squat" is a common prescription for building legs, as is the classic "squats and oats" for overall body development.

 Squatting Alone Isn’t Enough - You Need Variety

 So already, it’s clear that you can’t *just* squat - there’s a lot that it does for you, but you also need to supplement your squatting with some other work to get optimal, well-rounded leg development.
 This means mixing in your standard squats with other squat varieties, with single leg work, or with hip hinge work like the deadlift or the hip thrust.
-Your squat may be the majority of your leg training (and I agree, for most people, it probably should be), but it shouldn't be everything.
+Your back squat may be the majority of your leg training (and I agree, for many people, it probably should be), but it shouldn't be everything.

 If your goal is to build a big booty, then the squat is far from the best option - and exercises like the deadlift and hip thrust will be a much bigger contributor.